-Let’s say you walk down the street and find another store, which has two different models, the first one you saw at the first store, and another one, which has slightly better functionality and looks better, but costs more than double, $7,000!
+Let’s say you walk down the street and find another store, which has two different models.
+The first one you saw at the first store, and another one, which has slightly better functionality and looks better.
+However, it costs more than double, $7,000!
 This makes it a lot easier to pick the first one, doesn’t it?

 We’re wired to compare things, and our brains do so in the easiest way possible.